orangemug/git-deploy/README.md

 }
 ```

-Now when we run `git-deploy config.json` if we are building a tag (semver) or branch (defined in the config).
-It'll deploy the files to the remote git repository as defined in the `remote.git.url`.
+Now when we run `git-deploy config.json` if we are building a tag (semver), it'll deploy the files to the remote git repository as defined in the `remote.git.url`.

-The tag and branch will be resolved from the environment variables of the CI environment.
+The tag will be resolved from the environment variables of the CI environment.
 Currently [Travis](https://travis-ci.org) and [CircleCI](https://circleci.com/) are supported, using the following env variables.

- - `CIRCLE_BRANCH`
  - `CIRCLE_TAG`
- - `TRAVIS_BRANCH`
  - `TRAVIS_TAG`

 The resulting directory structure in the target repository will look something like this